M-Bln/ConfidentialERC1155/README.md

 #### Compile

-Compile the smart contracts with Hardhat:
+Compile the smart contract with Hardhat:

 ```sh
 pnpm compile